OrkoHunter/orkohunter/content/project/pep8speaks/index.md

 date = 2019-02-17T00:00:00

 # Project summary to display on homepage.
-summary = "A GitHub integration to automatically review Python code style on Pull Requests. **Currently used by pandas, Spyder IDE, scikit-image, scikit-learn-contrib, astropy, sunpy and 1100+ organizations.**"
+summary = "A GitHub integration to automatically review Python code style on Pull Requests. **Currently used by pandas, Spyder IDE, scikit-image, scikit-learn-contrib, astropy, sunpy and 1100+ projects.**"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`